xcsp3team/PyCSP3-models/recreational/Audrey/README.md

 The problem can be generalized for any order n.

 ## Data
-  An integer n, the number of cells
+  An integer n, the order of the board

 ## Model
   constraints: [Circuit](https://pycsp.org/documentation/constraints/Circuit)